jimasp/behave-vsc/CONTRIBUTING.md

     - check you can `F4` and `Shift`+`F4` through the step references for `textblock.feature`
     - save the file
     - in the file explorer UI, copy/paste the `textblock.feature` file itself into the `features/grouped` folder to create a `textblock copy.feature` file, go back to the step references window, check that the reference window automatically refreshes to add the new feature file references for `textblock copy.feature` (and the results count increases by the amount of scenarios in the file)
-  - R. in the new file, choose any `Given we have behave installed` line, right-click and `Go to Step Definition`. now add a couple of blank lines directly above the `def step_inst(context):` line.
+  - S. in the new file, choose any `Given we have behave installed` line, right-click and `Go to Step Definition`. now add a couple of blank lines directly above the `def step_inst(context):` line.
 (This will mean there are no results for that line as it has it has moved and the original query is for the now blank line number.)
     - right-click and `Find all Step References` on the `def step_inst(context):` line and check it finds all step references again.
     - try clicking on a reference to check it navigates correctly
-  - S. F12 on any `Given we have behave installed` line, then rename the step function `def step_inst(context):` to `def step_inst_foo(context):`. check the step references window is unchanged (shows the same results). then right-click and `Find All Step References` and again check the results are the same.
+  - T. F12 on any `Given we have behave installed` line, then rename the step function `def step_inst(context):` to `def step_inst_foo(context):`. check the step references window is unchanged (shows the same results). then right-click and `Find All Step References` and again check the results are the same.
-  - T. comment out the step function `def step_inst_foo(context):`, check there are now no results in the step references window. uncomment and check the results reappear.
+  - U. comment out the step function `def step_inst_foo(context):`, check there are now no results in the step references window. uncomment and check the results reappear.
-  - U. in the test ui, run `grouped`. open the `Behave VSC: project B` output window and check that separate behave instances are started for each feature, for example: `-i "features/grouped/table.feature$"`
+  - V. in the test ui, run `grouped`. open the `Behave VSC: project B` output window and check that separate behave instances are started for each feature, for example: `-i "features/grouped/table.feature$"`
-  - V. in the test ui, in `grouped` under `Mixed outline` select `Blenders Success` and `Blenders Fail`, then select `Duplicate` and `Table feature` and run the tests. open the `Behave VSC: project B` output window and check that there are thee behave commands with their `i/n` parameters set as follows (output order may vary because Project B runs in parallel):
+  - W. in the test ui, in `grouped` under `Mixed outline` select `Blenders Success` and `Blenders Fail`, then select `Duplicate` and `Table feature` and run the tests. open the `Behave VSC: project B` output window and check that there are thee behave commands with their `i/n` parameters set as follows (output order may vary because Project B runs in parallel):
   - `-i "features/grouped/outline_mixed.feature" -n "^Blenders Fail -- @|^Blenders Success -- @"`
   - `-i "features/grouped/duplicate.feature$"`
   - `-i "features/grouped/table.feature$"`

 - THEN:

-  - W. go to the output window `Behave VSC: project A`
+  - X. go to the output window `Behave VSC: project A`
-  - X. in the file explorer UI, right click `project A` a workspace folder (e.g. "project A") and click `Remove folder from workspace`.
+  - Y. in the file explorer UI, right click `project A` a workspace folder (e.g. "project A") and click `Remove folder from workspace`.
     - the original `project A` output window should close
     - check there are no error windows pop up. check that the dropdown has output windows for `Behave VSC: simple` and `Behave VSC: project B`(but not `project A`).
     - in the test UI, check that tests run as expected from `simple` and `project B`
     - check that tests show their output in the output windows `Behave VSC: project B` and `Behave VSC: simple`
-  - Y. click vscode's "File" menu and "Add folder to workspace...", double click `project A` to add it back.
+  - Z. click vscode's "File" menu and "Add folder to workspace...", double click `project A` to add it back.
     - check that you have output windows `Behave VSC: project A`, `Behave VSC: project B` and `Behave VSC: simple` (sometimes vscode can glitch and duplicate dropdown items temporarily, but selecting an item from the dropdown should remove any duplicates)
     - check that tests run from `simple` and `project B` and update their output windows